ecklf/react-popper-spring-tooltip/README.md

 > `react-popper-spring-tooltip` makes use of a React pattern called **"render prop"**, if you are not
 > familiar with it, please read more [on the official React documentation](https://reactjs.org/docs/render-props.html).

-In more advanced use cases you may pass your own React Components via the `content` prop.
-You can also pass your custom `react-spring` config to make awesome custom animations.
-Also not that you can destructure the `isOpen` prop to add conditions to your Toggle.
+In more advanced use cases you may pass your Components via the `content` prop.
+You can also pass your own `react-spring` config to make awesome custom animations.
+Also note that you can destructure the `isOpen` prop to add conditions to your Toggle.

 ```jsx
 <Tooltip